Hugh Clapperton: African exploration

 On 17 February 1823, the party eventually reached Kuka (now Kukawa in Nigeria), capital of the Bornu Empire, where they were well received by the sultan Sheikh al-Kaneimi, having earlier become the first white men to see Lake Chad.
-Whilst at Kuka, Clapperton and Oudney parted company with Denham on 14 December to explore the course of the Niger River.
+While they were at Kuka, Clapperton and Oudney parted company with Denham on 14 December to explore the course of the Niger River.
 Denham remained behind to explore and survey the western, south and south-eastern shores of Lake Chad, and the lower courses of the rivers Waube, Logone and Shari.
 However, only a few weeks later, Oudney died at the village of Murmur, located near the town of Katagum on the road to Kano.
 Undeterred, Clapperton continued his journey alone through Kano to Sokoto, the capital of the Fulani Empire, where by order of Sultan Muhammed Bello he was obliged to stop, though the Niger was only a five-day journey to the west.
 Exhausted by his travels, he returned by way of Zaria and Katsina to Kuka, where Denham found him barely recognizable after his privations.
 Clapperton and Denham departed Kuka for Tripoli in August 1824, reaching Tripoli on 26 January 1825.
 Their mutual antipathy unabated, they exchanged not a word during the 133-day journey.
 The pair continued their journey to England, arriving home to a heroes' welcome on 1 June 1825.
 An account of their travels was published in 1826 under the title Narrative of Travels and Discoveries in Northern and Central Africa in the years 1822–1823 and 1824.